EuenSkreuen/Simulointi/README.md

     - jos oikein käsitin, lyhyt jono siihen preparationiin olisi tavoitteltava piirre
     - en tehnyt mitään tarkempia analyysejä vielä, mutta silmämääräisesti näyttäisi, että conffit 3,4,7 ja 8 näyttää parhaimmalta?

+- To do:
+    - run several (say 10) independent simulation runs taking several (say 10 again) samples (keeping the order is important here)
+    - compute the correlations between the elements of these series
+    - Observe the average length of the queue on arrival (i.e before preparation) as this queue forms a memory between samples that are taken too close to each other

 #